nmoreaud/unique-movies/README.md

   * `python unique-movies.py --onlytests 'name_sim'`
   * `python unique-movies.py --onlytests 'content'`

-Once the duplicate movies have been deleted, the movies list contains only false duplicates.
+Once you have deleted the duplicates, the movies list contains only false duplicates.
 You can then run `python unique-movies.py --ignore` to mark the remaining movies list as false positives.

 To delete movies, either proceed manually, or use the `todelete_files` variable of the script if you have many files to handle.